Shorty Lovelace Historic District

 The Shorty Lovelace Historic District includes a series of cabins built in Kings Canyon National Park by trapper Joseph Walter "Shorty" Lovelace between 1910 and 1940.
 Lovelace was the first non-Native American to live year-round in the upper Kings River Canyon.
-Lovelace may have built as many as thirty-six structures in the area, with possible a dozen surviving.
+Lovelace may have built as many as thirty-six structures in the area, with possibly a dozen surviving.
 Lovelace built his first cabins in 1912 at Crowley Canyon.
 The cabins were typically five feet by seven feet with dirt floors.